KYPHOSIS TREATMENT

 Conclusion

-The diagnosis of kyphosis is a multifaceted process that involves a thorough patient history, comprehensive physical examination, and the use of advanced imaging techniques.
+The diagnosis of kyphosis refers to a multifaceted process that involves a thorough patient history, comprehensive physical examination, and the use of advanced imaging techniques.
 Accurate diagnosis is essential for determining the underlying cause of the kyphosis and guiding appropriate treatment.
 Early recognition and intervention can significantly improve outcomes for patients with kyphosis, preventing further progression of the curvature and associated complications.
-As diagnostic techniques continue to evolve, clinicians will have better technology to diagnose kyphosis and develop individualized treatment plans for their patients.
+As diagnostic techniques continue to evolve, clinicians will acquire better technology to diagnose kyphosis and develop individualized treatment plans for their patients.

 Testing for Kyphosis

 Mild postural kyphosis often goes unnoticed until a scoliosis screening at school, which then prompts a visit to the doctor.
-In more severe cases, especially with adults doctors can easily see the rounding of the upper back.
+In more severe cases, especially with adults, doctors can easily see the rounding of the upper back.

 During an exam, one of our doctors, Richard Hostin, MD, Devesh Ramnath, MD, Ishaq Syed, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD, will ask you or your child to bend forward with both feet together, knees straight, and arms hanging free.
-This test allows the doctor to see the abnormal forward curvature of the spine and see any spinal problems.
+This test allows the doctor to see the abnormal forward curvature of the spine and any spinal problems.

 The doctor may also ask you or your child to lie down to see if this straightens a spinal curve.
 Doctors may also order X-rays to see if changes in the vertebrae or any other bony problems exist.
 In patients with postural kyphosis who do not possess any defects, a correction can occur with proper posture.

-The Scoliosis and Spine Institute has the latest EOS X-ray machine.
+The Southwest Scoliosis and Spine Institute possesses the latest EOS X-ray machine.
 An EOS X-ray provides medical imaging technology that uses low-dose X-rays to create highly detailed 3D images of bones, joints, and other structures in the human body.
 Unlike traditional X-ray machines, which produce 2D images, EOS X-ray uses a special digital scanner to take two simultaneous X-ray images of the patient from different angles.
 This allows for the creation of a 3D image that provides greater clarity and accuracy for diagnosing Kyphosis than traditional X-rays.

 The EOS X-ray uses significantly less radiation than traditional X-ray machines, which is an important consideration for patient safety.
 If the doctor sees mild kyphosis in children or adults, he can schedule a full spine X-ray every six months with the low-dose in-house imaging system.